scaljeri/oh-my-mock/.github/ISSUE_TEMPLATE/feature-or-bug.md

 ---
 name: Feature or Bug
-about: Report a bug or suggest an improvement or new feature
+about: Report a bug, suggest an improvement or a new feature
 title: ''
 labels: ''
 assignees: ''